Education

 “Our values and our communities are under threat by those who want to remove diversity from our schools and shut out people of color,” the fundraiser reads.

-To read more and donate to the cause, visit the GoFundMe fundraiser here.
+To read more about the cause, visit the GoFundMe fundraiser here.

 -